-- to understand the concepts and rationale of multi-stakeholder partnerships, complexity and institutional change;
+- Understand the concepts and rationale of multi-stakeholder partnerships, complexity and institutional change;

-- to analyse different types of multi-stakeholder partnerships in terms of the issues at stake, the stakeholders, their interests, (power) relations, conflicts, external context, etc.;
+- Analyse different types of multi-stakeholder partnerships in terms of the issues at stake, the stakeholders, their interests, (power) relations, conflicts, external context, etc.;

-- to discover how to design and plan an extended MSP;
+- Discover how to design and plan an extended Multi-Stakeholder Partnership (MSP);

-- to be challenged on your own facilitation, and communication skills
+- Be challenged on your own facilitation and communication skills

-We welcome participants who are involved, or will be involved in the future, in the facilitation of multi-stakeholder partnerships.
-You may work for an NGO, government, private sector organisation, research facility, university or consultancy and you are in the challenging position to design, facilitate or participate in MSPs.
+We welcome participants who are involved, or will be involved in future, in the design or facilitation of multi-stakeholder partnerships, or participate in one.
+You may work for an NGO, government, private sector organisation, research facility, university or consultancy.
 Proficiency in English is required.